harEshInBerlin/weasleys.github.io/about.md

 ### Career
 * Personal Goals - keeping to myself.
 * Learn to build an iOS app.
+* Write one medium blog post every week about an NLP paper.

 ### Personality Goals
 * Learn to swing dance. :dancer: